cerb/cerb.github.io/_docs/getting_started/installation.md

 ## Step 5: Database Initialization

 If successful, the installer will create your initial database structure.
-This may take a while because the database is created by incrementally running the updates from each previous version; so don’t worry if it doesn’t look like anything is happening right away.
+This may take a while because the database is created by incrementally running the updates from each previous version.
+Don’t worry if it doesn’t look like anything is happening right away.

 ## Step 6: General Settings